Whip1lash/bank_virtual_assistant_Group7/README.md

 # bank_virtual_assistant

 This application serves as a virtual assistant for a Demo bank.
 It helps answer questions like where is the bank , what time it closes etc.
 Run the Bank bot executable to start the application.
-Also it takes two forms of input speech and text so go ahead and try it out.
+This bank bot responds to both text and speech input .

 You can test this out with phrases such as:

 1. What are your hours?
 When are your hours?
 When are you open? etc